komposter/CommunityPowerEA.com/_docs/global-account-properties.md

 GlobalAccount functions manage **all open positions** (with any magic number, opened by any EA or manually).

-Don't trade symbols with **different trading sessions** on the same account with GlobalAccount closings enabled!
+{% include alert.html type="warning" title="Warning" content="Don't trade symbols with **different trading sessions** on the same account with GlobalAccount closings enabled!" %}

 Be careful — **other EAs can't cooperate with CP EA correctly**, so you have a small chance of new positions opening before all positions are closed by GlobalAccount signal (in case a new opening signal of another EA happens simultaneously with GA close signal).
 So, please, test your EAs on demo-accounts first.